AWS Distro for OpenTelemetry

 The configuration takes place in the OTLP exporter in the Collector config YAML file.

-• Set the AppDynamics API key <x-api-key> (Your AppDynamics API key must be defined as an HTTP header.
-To obtain your unique x-api-key, you should work closely with your AppDynamics account team.)
+(Your AppDynamics API key must be defined as an HTTP header.
+To obtain your unique x-api-key, you should work closely with your AppDynamics account team.) - Use resource attributes to add your AppDynamics account information:

-• appdynamics.controller.account: Your AppDynamics Controller account name.
+: Your AppDynamics Controller account name.appdynamics.controller.host

-• appdynamics.controller.host: your AppDynamics Controller host name.
+: your AppDynamics Controller host name.appdynamics.controller.port

-• appdynamics.controller.port: your AppDynamics Controller port number.
+: your AppDynamics Controller port number.service.name

-• service.namespace: your AppDynamics application name.
-Set corresponding service.namespace trace resource attribute for every service being monitored.
+trace resource attribute for every service being monitored.

 For custom attributes, see Ingest OpenTelemetry Trace Data